 Summit B (8th grade): Mock Trial

 Since we do not charge tuition, we ask for something more valuable—your time.
-It takes many hands to make our community day run smoothly, and we encourage moms (and dads!) to serve in roles that use their God-given gifts, whether teaching, assisting, caring for younger students, or helping with setup and cleanup.
+It takes many hands to make our community day run smoothly, and we encourage moms (and dads!) to serve in roles that use their God-given gifts, whether teaching, assisting, caring for younger students, or helping with setup and cleanup - we work together to invest in each other's lives.

 Prepare The Way partners with parents to equip students with lifelong learning through a Christ-centered, classical approach.